-- Preheat oven to 375°F. Line a cupcake pan with cupcake liners, and set aside.
+- Preheat oven to 375°F. Line a cupcake tin with liners, and set aside.

-- In the larger of the two bowls, combine the flour, soda, powder, salt and cocoa.
+- In a large bowl, combine the flour, soda, powder, salt and cocoa powder.
 Whisk together until incorporated.

-- In the smaller bowl, cream together the eggs, mascarpone, and sugar using a hand mixer or a stand mixer.
+- Cream together the eggs, mascarpone, and sugar using a hand mixer or a stand mixer in another bowl.

-- Add the Guinness to the wet ingredients and stir until combined.
+- Add the Guinness to egg mixture, and stir until combined.

-- Bake at 375 for 15 minutes or until a toothpick comes out clean.
+- Bake for 15-20 minutes or until a toothpick comes out clean.